What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy

 However, the way scientific theories represent empirical facts depends on a completely different representational framework to that of everyday language.
 Coming back to the previous example, the iron sphere in free fall is represented by Newtonian theory (considering the appropriate idealisations and approximations) as a large configuration of point-wise particles (forming a composed spherical object of about $1m^{3}$ size), describing multiple integral curves of a vector field in a mathematical Euclidean space.
 As learnt from Susan Stebbing's objection against Eddington's famous two-tables tale, everyday language and scientific language should not be mixed; on the contrary, the framework associated with a scientific theory involves a conceptualisation of empirical facts that cannot be corrupted by the concepts used in everyday language.

-Thus, once a given empirical fact is represented by a scientific theory independently of its sense perception (and, therefore, of everyday language), some set of `empirical data' is obtained.
+Thus, once a given empirical fact is represented by a scientific theory independently of everyday language, some set of `empirical data' is obtained.
 This resulting representation, constrained within the epistemic limits of the theory, are theoretical elements located in some region of its conceptual space.
-Where exactly they are located depends on the way we represent, at the methaphilosophical level, the complex structure of scientific theories.
-From the point of view of the syntactic framework, empirical data are represented as synthetic propositions disassociated from the formal structure of the theory (i.e., analytical propositions), whist from the point of view of the semantic approach, they form a family of data models (i.e., substructures contained in and related to other structures of the theory) that make `observable' propositions of the theory true.
+Where exactly they are located depends on the way we represent, at the metaphilosophical level, the complex structure of scientific theories.
+From the point of view of the orthodox version of the syntactic framework, empirical data are represented as synthetic propositions disassociated from the formal structure of the theory (i.e., analytical propositions), whist from the point of view of the (also orthodox) semantic approach, they form a family of data models (i.e., substructures contained in and related to other structures of the theory) that make `observable' propositions of the theory true.